google-deepmind/torch-distributions/doc/src/index.markdown

 ##Hypothesis Testing

-Besides the generators, there are some functions for checking whether a sample fits a particular distribution, using [`Pearson's chi-squared test`](http://en.wikipedia.org/wiki/Pearson's_chi-squared_test).
+Besides the generators, there are some functions for checking whether two samples come from the same unspecified distribution a,d whether a sample fits a particular distribution, using [`Pearson's chi-squared test`](http://en.wikipedia.org/wiki/Pearson's_chi-squared_test).

 ###kstwo(x1, x2)